Copyright © Bill Clarke

 They kept a look out on the scene and soon added John Burnett, a promising young trumpet player, and organist Barry Lunn, ex Misphits.
 All that was missing now was the right man to front the band.
-This position was filled by John Howells who was previously the lead vocalist from the top Wolverhampton group The 'N Betweens (later to become Slade).
+This position was aptly filled by locally popular blues singer John Howells who was previously lead vocalist from the top Wolverhampton group The 'N Betweens (later to become Slade).

 Note: the 1967-68 line-up of the Wellington Kitch Jump Band also featured former Band Of Joy bass guitarist John Hill as well as trumpet player Bob Chatwin and saxophonist Frank Fern (this bit of info was sent by John Hill).

 Charlie Grima went on to join the progressive rock outfit Ghost and later joined Roy Wood's Wizzard (see The Move) with whom he enjoyed much success.
 He later embarked on an acting career and is now teaching music in Kent.
 John Howells went on to do his own thing and is still singing in his own band.